shaokun11/move-me2/infrastructure/evm-rpc/README.md

 }'
 ```

-- `debug_move_hash`:Return the move evm hash by evm hash, this could use for query details at move explorer
+- `debug_getMoveHash`:Return the move evm hash by evm hash, this could use for query details at move explorer

 ```bash
 curl --location 'http://127.0.0.1:8999' \